This blog post is intended to help new users get up and running with Locrating as quickly and easily as possible.

 As we are all trying to come to terms with the enormity of the Covid-19 situation, there are many questions as to what we can or can’t do without putting our own health or that of others at risk.
 Many people will have been looking forward to spring 2020 after gaining some Brexit certainty.
 People were enjoying the flurry in the housing market, finally excited at the prospect of buying or selling a property.
 So where are we now?
 Is it still ok to be viewing properties or putting your home on the market?
 What should you expect if you are buying or selling during these unprecedented times?
 We asked Nick Moir of Andrews Estate Agents, who have 40+ offices covering London and the South of England some question that we thought you would like answers to.

 Whilst some local authorities publish Last Distance Offered, others don’t and the ones that do don’t always publish them for all schools.
 Further, the information is presented in a myriad ways, with each local authority having their own maps, pdfs and web pages; all presenting the data in slightly different ways.
-Collecting this data involves a lot of manual effort and is an arduous process, however due to popular demand, we are working our way through 150+ local authority websites collating the data and presenting it for FREE!
+This article explains what last distance offered is, the complexities of gathering it and how it is displayed on Locrating.

 Attainment 8 and Progress 8 can be quite confusing.
 In this article, I’ll explain how they work and how to interpret the numbers when looking at and comparing secondary school GCSE results.